William Strang, 1st Baron Strang: Military and diplomatic career

 Strang became of interest to an undercover MI5 agent, Eric Roberts, who was operating under the pretence of working for the Gestapo, with the intention of identifying potential fifth columnists.
 In 1943, he reported on one of the diplomat's female friends who was possibly his lover.
 Unaware of her connections, Strang had told her "that he personally hated the Jews and regarded the Bolsheviks and the Jews as the two greatest enemies of all that is decent".
 Roberts reported further comments made six days later to the same woman: "Strang alleged that the Bethnal Green tube disaster was caused by a Jewish pickpocket gang, the ringleader of which netted £200".
 Ultimate responsibility for the Bethnal Green tube disaster in March 1943 was placed on the negligence of the authorities rather than any individuals.

 Strang was present at the major conferences between the Allied leaders during the Second World War.
 In 1943 Strang was appointed the British representative on the European Advisory Commission, with the rank of ambassador.
 The commission was established by the Allies to study the possible post-war political problems in Europe and make recommendation but was dissolved at the Potsdam Conference.
 In June 1945, Strang became political adviser to the Commander-in-Chief of British forces in Germany, Bernard Montgomery.

 Strang again returned to the Foreign Office in 1947 and served as Permanent Under-Secretary of State for the German section from 1947 to 1949 and as Permanent Under-Secretary of State for Foreign Affairs from 1949 to 1953.
 The six years Strang served as Permanent Under-Secretary of State saw the gradual recovery of Europe through the Marshall Plan, the establishment of the Western European Union and NATO and the breaking of the Berlin Blockade.
 He was retired from the Foreign Office in December 1953.

 Honours

 While serving as an army captain, Strang was appointed a Member of the Order of the British Empire (MBE) in 1918. was made a Companion of the Order of St Michael and St George (CMG) in 1932, a Companion of the Order of the Bath (CB) in 1939, a KCMG in 1943, a GCMG in 1950 and a KCB in 1953.
 In 1954, he was raised to the peerage as Baron Strang, of Stonesfield in the County of Oxford.
 He later served as a Deputy Speaker and Deputy Chairman of Committees in the House of Lords and as Convenor of the Crossbench Peers.
 He was also Chairman of the Royal Institute of International Affairs and of the college committee of University College, London.
-He published The Foreign Office (1955), Britain in World Affairs (1961) and Diplomatic Career (1962) as well as his autobiography Home and Abroad (1956).
+He published The Foreign Office (1955), Britain in World Affairs (1961) and The Diplomatic Career (1962) as well as his autobiography Home and Abroad (1956).